Training

 Network-wide training will be offered in the form of short courses, workshops and a joint field deployment.
-More information to follow.
+Information about the training is updated regularly.

 Year 1:

-Short Course 1 - Instruments & Wave propagation
+Short Course 1 - Wave propagation & Computational Seismology

 Workshop 1 - New realms of seismic instrumentation